 Noel Hendrickson/Getty Images

-You can refinance loans.
-It can make sense if your credit score has improved enough that you’ll be offered enough of a lower rate to compensate for any loan origination fees and costs associated with the loan.
+Yes, refinancing personal loans is not only possible, it can also be a good idea.
+It makes sense if your credit score has improved to a level where you’ll be offered enough of a rate reduction to compensate for any loan origination fees and costs associated with the loan.

 When to refinance loans

 - Debt consolidation: Typically, personal loan rates are lower than credit card rates, so this could save you thousands of dollars in interest.

 - Home improvement: Consider refinancing your personal loan when you want to do a home repair, remodel your home, get new appliances like a washer and dryer, put in a pool or furnish your home.